vlad-uve/CNN-for-CIFAR10/README.md

 # Implementation of CNN to Classify CIFAR-10 Images
 ## Project Overview

 This project was created for the course "YCBS 258 - Practical Machine Learning" at Mcgill University.
 This coure aimed implementation of a CNN model for classification of images from CIFAR-10 data set in Google Collab environment.
+Target model accuracy to achieve was 0.8.
+AlexNet's architecture was chosen as a reference for an architecture of the model to improve accuracy, but with certain simplifications due to the platform limitations and the problem scope.
+In addition, certain regularization techniques were incorporated to

 ## Data Used

-Alexnet architecture was chosen as a reference for the architecture of the model, but significantly simplified

-Task scope implies simplifications as well

-alexnet is aimed improve accuracy

-Alexnet architecture was chosen as a reference for the architecture of the model, but significantly simplified due to the platform limitations and task scope

 kernel size is 5x5 because the input is 32x32